formigone/portfolio/docs/_posts/2017-07-11-machine-learning-painting-with-linear-regression.md

   height: 1029
 ---

 An interactive demo of using linear regression to minimize a function that "learns" what the values of a matrix of pixels should be so that it forms a photograph.
+This work was very early practice as I was learning the foundations of supervised learning.

 # About this post